-Course descriptions are available in the WVU Undergraduate Catalog. http://catalog.wvu.edu/ and in our program website https://medicine.wvu.edu/biomedical-laboratory-diagnostics/
+Course descriptions are available in the WVU Undergraduate Catalog at http://catalog.wvu.edu/undergraduate/schoolofmedicine/biomedicallaboratorydiagnostics/

 CODE OF ETHICS

 All students enrolled in a program of professional study are expected to abide by professional standards of conduct.
 It is expected that each student will adopt the Code of Ethics of their profession and maintain a demeanor appropriate to that Code at all times.